 GENERAL COMMERCIAL / LITIGATION

-In addition to Chambers’ specialisms, Ella also accepts instructions in other commercial litigation matters.
+In addition to Chambers’ core specialisms, Ella also has experience of broader commercial disputes.
 Examples of her general work include:

-• Acted as sole counsel for a property letting agency in injunctive proceedings brought by a former tenant in connection with major building works at one of its former properties.
+• Acting for a property letting agency in injunctive proceedings brought by a former tenant in connection with major building works at one of its former properties.

-• Acted as sole counsel for Transport for London against a company at a hearing for review of a TEC decision under Civil Procedure Rule 75.5A.
+• Acting for Transport for London against a company at a hearing for review of a TEC decision under Civil Procedure Rule 75.5A.

-• Acted as sole counsel for Transport for London against a private individual at a costs hearing following the claimant’s discontinuance of his claim.
+• Acting for Transport for London against an individual at a costs hearing following the claimant’s discontinuance of his claim.

-• Acted for Swatch against Samsung in a significant IP dispute before the TCC concerning the use of trade marks on smart watches.*
+• Acting for Swatch against Samsung in a significant IP dispute before the TCC concerning the use of trade marks on smart watches.*

-• Assisted counsel acting for a leading African businessman in court proceedings in Zambia in connection with the operation of an emerald mine.*
+• Assisting counsel acting for a leading African businessman in court proceedings in Zambia in connection with the operation of an emerald mine.*

-• Assisted counsel acting for a defendant in actions before English courts against multiple maritime car carriers.*
+• Assisting counsel acting for a defendant in actions before English courts against multiple maritime car carriers.*

 * Cases worked on before joining Chambers.